lastbackend/lastbackend/CONTRIBUTING.md

 ## Reporting issues

-1. Tell us version of Last.Backend
+1. Tell us version of Last.Backend you use
 2. Include the steps required to reproduce the problem, if possible

 ## Maintainers